36 Hours in St. Louis

 See the stars @ 3 p.m.

-Take in the breadth of St. Louis' contributions to culture by strolling the St. Louis Walk of Fame, where 147 sidewalk-embedded stars tell the stories of luminaries from Miles Davis to Tennessee Williams, and include artists, musicians, educators, scientists, athletes and politicians.
+Take in the breadth of St. Louis' contributions to culture by strolling the St. Louis Walk of Fame, where more than 150 sidewalk-embedded stars tell the stories of luminaries from Miles Davis to Tennessee Williams, and include artists, musicians, educators, scientists, athletes and politicians.
 Don't forget to look up occasionally, too, to enjoy the shops, bars and restaurants of Delmar Boulevard, a.k.a.
 The Loop, named one of America's "10 Great Streets."
 You'll find the latest chart-topper in the bins at Vintage Vinyl and an afternoon energy bump at Blueprint Coffee.

 Check into the Moonrise Hotel @ 5:30 p.m.

-Stylish from lobby to open-air rooftop bar (complete with gigantic, rotating moon replica), this ultra-green boutique hotel caters to guests – and even their canine companions – who have a sense of fun.
+Stylish from lobby to open-air rooftop bar (complete with gigantic, rotating moon replica), this ultra-green boutique hotel caters to guests—and even their canine companions—who have a sense of fun.
 Space-age decor includes lunar-themed memorabilia and toys, plus some genuine space artifacts: Imagine the Jetsons came into some money.
-Need to charge up the electric car?
-The station's just out front.

 Get your 'cue on @ 6:30 p.m.

 This town is in the saucy grip of a Golden Age of Barbecue, and Salt + Smoke is one of its temples.
 St. Louis-style ribs and pulled pork sandwiches get a lot of attention, but the menu is perfection right down to the details (the bacon-cheddar popover that accompanies plates, or the burnt end toasted ravioli, a tweak on a local fave).
 Like bourbon?
 They do, too.

 Roll thunder (and savor cannoli) @ 9 p.m.